petersulyok/smfc/README.md

 - NVME SSDs can be used in [NVME] fan controller and [HD] fan controller does not accept them anymore.

-### 5. Super Micro compatibility
+### 5. Supermicro compatibility
 Feel free to create a short feedback in [discussion #55](https://github.com/petersulyok/smfc/discussions/55) on your compatibility experience.

-#### 5.1 Super Micro X10-X13/H10-H13 motherboards
+#### 5.1 Supermicro X10-X13/H10-H13 motherboards
-Originally, this software was designed to work with Super Micro X10-X12/H10-H12 motherboards with IPMI functionality, where the BMC chip is ASPEED AST2400 or AST2500.
-Most motherboards in this set are compatible with the Super Micro IPMI raw commands used here and are supported out of the box.
+Originally, this software was designed to work with Supermicro X10-X12/H10-H12 motherboards with IPMI functionality, where the BMC chip is ASPEED AST2400 or AST2500.
+Most motherboards in this set are compatible with the Supermicro IPMI raw commands used here and are supported out of the box.

 Newer X13/H13 motherboards with AST2600 chips are also compatible with `smfc` (see more details in [issue #33](https://github.com/petersulyok/smfc/issues/33) about